Free TEAS 7 Practice Test

 This TEAS 7 practice test checks your understanding of the core subjects covered on the exam, including reading, math, science, and English and language usage.
 It is designed to help you strengthen accuracy, improve time management, and apply essential academic skills in realistic testing scenarios.

-Each question reflects common topics and question styles you may encounter on the actual ATI TEAS 7 exam in 2026, giving you the chance to assess your readiness and identify areas that may need more review before test day.
-All our questions and rationales have been reviewed by an experienced registered nurse (RN).
+Each question reflects common topics and question styles you may encounter on the actual ATI TEAS 7 exam in 2026.
+At the end of our interactive practice test, you will get a score of your performance by category, giving you the chance to assess your understanding and identify categories where you might be able to improve.
+All our questions and rationales have been reviewed by an experienced registered nurse (RN) to support accurate, exam-relevant practice.

 Full Question Bank & Rationales